zhw2590582/ArtPlayer/packages/artplayer-vitepress/docs/en/advanced/property.md

 Setting the video url is similar to that of `url`, but some optimization operations will be performed

-The function supports two parameters, the first is the new video url, and the second is the optional new video name

 <div className="run-code">▶ Run Code</div>

 ```js{9}